ethiccinema/qtmypaint/README.md

 The main code of this interface is stored in the sub-folder "src"

-This lib is at a very early stage and only implements very basic features.
 Please feel free to fork and modify this project.

 License: GPL v3, see [LICENSE](./LICENSE) for details